George Brown (Canadian politician)

-George Brown (November 29, 1818 – May 9, 1880) was a British-Canadian journalist, politician and one of the Fathers of Confederation; attended the Charlottetown (September 1864) and Quebec (October 1864) conferences.
+George Brown (November 29, 1818 – May 9, 1880) was a Scottish Canadian journalist, politician and one of the Fathers of Confederation.
+He attended the Charlottetown and Quebec conferences.
 A noted Reform politician, he is best known as the founder and editor of the Toronto Globe, Canada's most influential newspaper at the time, and his leadership in the founding of the Liberal Party in 1867.
 He was an articulate champion of the grievances and anger of Upper Canada (Ontario).
 He played a major role in securing national unity.
 His career in active politics faltered after 1865, but he remained a powerful spokesman for the Liberal Party.
-He promoted westward expansion and opposed the policies of Conservative Prime Minister John A. Macdonald.
+He promoted westward expansion and opposed the policies of Conservative prime minister John A. Macdonald.

 Early life

 Scotland

-George Brown was born in Alloa, Clackmannanshire, Scotland, United Kingdom, on November 29, 1818.
+George Brown was born in Alloa, Clackmannanshire, Scotland on November 29, 1818.
 His father, Peter Brown, ran a wholesale business in Edinburgh and managed a glassworks in Alloa.
 His mother was Marianne (née Mackenzie).
 George was their eldest son; he had two older sisters, two younger sisters and four younger brothers, although three of the brothers died in infancy.
 He was baptised in St. Cuthbert's Chapel of Ease.
 He lived in Alloa until he moved to Edinburgh before he turned eight.
 He attended Royal High School, then transferred to the Southern Academy of Edinburgh.

 Upon graduation his father wanted George to attend university but George convinced his father to let him work in the family's business.
 He briefly lived in London to be taught by agents of the business before returning to Edinburgh.
 He joined the Philo-Lectic Society of Edinburgh, where young men would meet and discuss topics in a parliamentary debate.
+Brown's father was a member of the Edinburgh Emancipation Society: when abolitionist George Thompson visited Edinburgh in 1836, his father organised a party and recruited Brown to help with the occasion.

 Brown's father also worked as a collector of assessments.
 Some of the funds he collected for the municipality were mixed with his business bank accounts, and in 1836 some of the funds in these accounts were lost in business speculations.
 Peter was not accused of corruption, but he sought to repair his reputation and recoup the lost funds.
 He attempted to collect from people he lent money to but was unable to after the onset of the economic depression in 1837.
 Peter decided to emigrate to New York City to seek business opportunities and rebuild his reputation.
 George accompanied his father to North America, and they left Europe in May 1837.